khaosans/basic-chat/docs/DEVELOPMENT.md

 cd basic-chat-template
 ```

+The forking workflow follows established open-source development practices and enables collaborative development while maintaining code quality standards.

 ### 2. Create Feature Branch
 ```bash
 git checkout -b feature/amazing-feature
 ```

+Feature branch development follows the Git Flow methodology, enabling parallel development and clean integration (Driessen 2010).

 ### 3. Development Process
+The development process emphasizes quality, testing, and documentation throughout the development lifecycle.

-- Write tests for new functionality
+- **Write tests for new functionality** following TDD principles
-- Implement features with type hints
+- **Implement features with type hints** for improved code safety
-- Add documentation for new features
+- **Add documentation for new features** following established patterns
-- Ensure all tests pass
+- **Ensure all tests pass** before submitting changes

+The development process follows research on agile development methodologies and continuous integration practices (Beck 2000).
+The TDD approach incorporates research showing improved code quality and reduced defect rates (Janzen and Saiedian 2005).

 ### 4. Code Review Checklist
+The code review process ensures quality and consistency across all contributions.

-- [ ] All tests pass
+- [ ] All tests pass with comprehensive coverage
-- [ ] Code follows style guidelines
+- [ ] Code follows established style guidelines and best practices
-- [ ] Type hints added
+- [ ] Type hints added for all public interfaces and complex functions
-- [ ] Documentation updated
+- [ ] Documentation updated to reflect new features and changes
-- [ ] No breaking changes
+- [ ] No breaking changes introduced without proper migration paths

+The code review approach follows research on peer review effectiveness and defect detection (Fagan 1976).
+The checklist methodology incorporates research on systematic review processes and quality assurance (Kitchenham et al. 2007).

 ### 5. Submit Pull Request
+The pull request process provides a structured approach to code integration and review.

-- Clear description of changes
+- **Clear description of changes** with rationale and impact analysis
-- Link to related issues
+- **Link to related issues** and feature requests for context
-- Include test coverage
+- **Include test coverage** and performance impact assessment
-- Update documentation
+- **Update documentation** to reflect new functionality and changes

+The pull request workflow follows research on collaborative development and code review effectiveness (Rigby and Bird 2013).
+The documentation requirements incorporate research on software maintenance and knowledge transfer (Parnas 1994).

 ## Testing Guidelines